felipeNardi09/quiz-wizards/README.md

-# Todo Application
+# Quiz Wizards

-Create lists with your daily tasks.

-## Features

-- Test your knowlegde answering the questions;
+Test your knowlegde answering the questions.

 ## Technologies used